-That’s quite a few, fewer blades than the Cricut Maker cuts, but as the Silhouette Cameo 4 is just being released, it’s possible they’ll put out more in this expandable suite of tools after the machine has been on the market for a while.
+There are fewer blades than the Cricut Maker, but as the Silhouette Cameo 4 is just being released, it’s possible they’ll put out more in this expandable suite of tools after the machine has been on the market for a while.

 Cricut Maker: $370 and you can buy one here

 Silhouette Cameo 4: $299 and you can buy one here (that price is for the base model–the Plus and Pro are going to be $399 and $499, supposedly)

 In addition to the cost of the base machines, you’ll also want to add a couple of blades to your tool chest, trust me.
 So, look at the pricing on those before you make your final decision.

 After comparing the Cricut vs Silhouette, I determined the Cricut is, presumably, more versatile, because of the wider variety of blades.